1003160954/nonlinear-thresholds-and-seasonal-timing-/README.md

 ## Step 2: Build the Machine-Learning Dataset

 Run `1.1 Constructing the Dataset`.
-This script scans all city folders under `ROOT`, reads the multi-band GeoTIFF files, and builds a pixel-time training matrix.
+This script scans all city folders under `ROOT`, reads the multi-band GeoTIFF files, and builds a monthly pixel-time training matrix guided by ERA5-scale sampling.

 Key configuration: